How to Interview for Soft Skills (Guide)

 Focusing on Soft Skills

 AI and other technologies are transforming the world of work, and today’s workforce will need to continuously learn new skills as different occupations and ways of working emerge.
-Experts cannot yet clearly define which specific roles will be lost and what new roles will materialize in the automated workplace.
-Many of the skills that will be needed, on the other hand, can be characterized.
+Experts cannot yet clearly define which specific roles will be lost and which new roles will materialize in the future workplace.
+However, many of the skills that will be needed can be defined.

 Certain skills are uniquely human and cannot be replaced by automation (at least for now).
-When working in concert with work-specific skills, other skills—what we’ve traditionally called soft skills and today can be thought of as human skills—will help your talent navigate the evolving landscape, lay a solid foundation for professional growth, and enrich their lives beyond the workplace.
-Critical thinking, creativity, and communication are three examples of a range of soft skills the AI has yet to master.
+When combined with work-specific skills, other skills—traditionally known as soft skills, and now often referred to as human skills—will help your talent navigate the evolving landscape, establish a solid foundation for professional growth, and enrich their lives beyond the workplace.
+Critical thinking, creativity, and communication are just a few examples of the soft skills the AI has yet to master.

-Hiring for proficiency in soft skills will help future-proof the enterprise.
-These human skills are independent of the type of work or organizational function.
+Hiring for soft skills will help future-proof your enterprise.
+These human skills are essential, regardless of the type of work or organizational function.

 Assessing Soft Skills at 30,000 Feet